gteeger/PiScale/README.md

 Type ```$ ./piscale_script.sh``` to build everything, insert modules into kernel, and run the application.

+Weights will be read to a .txt file in the user_space folder and also displayed to the console.

 ### Description
 The PiScale system is meant to handle the kernel side of any weight scale built on a linux device.
 The PiScale reads raw data from an HX711 weight sensor and outputs to a file.
 There are many userspace programs available for parsing data from an HX711.

 By design, the whole process is handled in a very efficient way.
 Despite the userspace program starting 2 threads, each with a while(1) loop, the system consumes a negligible amount of computing power.
 Two separate kernel modules are built and added into the kernel.
 The first module activates highly sensitive motion interrupts in the mpu 6050.
 Whenever a slight amount of motion is detected, the INT pin on the mpu 6050 goes high momentarily.

 The second kernel module **handles** the motion interrupt by registering an interrupt and attaching a handler function.
 The module uses ```wake_up_interruptible``` and ```wait_event_interruptible``` to sleep while waiting for a motion interrupt.
 When an interrupt is received, the system is signalled to be active for 40 seconds (time can be changed in header file).
-The timer restarts everytime a motion interrupt is received and the system remains active for another 60 seconds (by default).
-During the active period, the user space application is woken-up.
-The reading thread sleeps when there is no more data to consume.
-After the active period, all threads are put to sleep, waiting to be signalled by another motion interrupt.
+The timer restarts everytime a motion interrupt is received and the system remains active for another 60 seconds.
+During the active period, the user space application is woken-up and a producer-consumer situation safely takes place without any race conditions.
+The consumer thread sleeps when there is no more data to consume.

 ## Flowchart of system